Large fire in Eye took over a day to extinguish but no foul play detected

-Crews spend over a day at large fire at waste management site in Eye near Peterborough
+Crews spend more than day at large fire at waste management site in Eye near Peterborough

-Five crews from Dogsthorpe, Stanground, March, Thorney and Market Deeping as well as a water cannnon attended the scene and remained there overnight on Saturday and into Sunday.
+Five crews from Dogsthorpe, Stanground, March, Thorney and Market Deeping – as well as a water cannon – attended the scene and remained there overnight on Saturday, into Sunday.

 The fire was deemed to be fully out and the area safe by Sunday afternoon.